 What does it cost?

-The NFU and its sponsors will ensure that the programme is free for participants.
-All food, overnight stays and reasonable travel expenses will be covered as long as participants attend all events.
-Additional opportunities may arise throughout the course of the programme which are optional and can be undertaken at the participant’s own expense.
+The NFU will ensure that the programme is free for participants, and that Ambassadors are not left out of pocket.
+All food, overnight stays and travel expenses will be covered as long as participants attend all events.